skunkiferous/Util/README.md

    implementation of the JActor2 project.
 SInce it depends on Util, it made most sense to keep it here.

-To build everything, go in parent and run "mvn install" (I'm paranoid about reproducibility, so I personally always run "mvn clean install").
+To build everything, run "mvn install" (I'm paranoid about reproducibility, so I personally always run "mvn clean install").

 All projects are under the Apache License.